Tag: Crypto Banking

 Conclusion

 Erebor isn’t a fringe experiment.
-It is a symbolic battlefield in the war for monetary legitimacy.
-The coin is the surface.
-The charter is the signal.
-Legacy stablecoins may endure, but they will do so from the margins of authority.
+It’s a symbolic battlefield in the war for monetary legitimacy.
+The coin is the surface; the charter is the signal.
+Legacy stablecoins may endure, but from the margins of authority.
 The flight is underway.
 Sovereign finance has been reprogrammed.